tazle/bufrpy/doc/index.rst

 * Messages with multiple data subsets are not supported
 * Compressed messages are not supported
 * Operator descriptors are not supported
-* Sequence descriptors are ignored
+* Sequence descriptors are not supported

-Adding support for any of the above should be feasible, but we have not encountered such data
+Adding support for any of the above should be feasible, but we have not encountered such data in our use of the library.

 .. _NWCSAF: http://www.nwcsaf.org/